All of us have left customer feedback in some shape or form.

 In short, it is well worth building brand loyalty – and a customer experience that frequently delights those who buy your products or use your services will most likely keep them returning.

-Exceptional CX can help turn regular customers into evangelists for your brand.
+Exceptional CX can turn customers into brand advocates, improving your NPS and overall customer satisfaction.

 Net Promoter Score (NPS) helps brands determine customer satisfaction and what proportion of customers are likely to shout about their experience to their friends and family positively.